Criminology

 Internship (CRIM 180I) Requirements

-Email any questions to the Crim 180 Internship Placement Coordinator, Ms. Acosta-Mabrey (racosta@csufresno.edu).
+Email any placement related questions to the Crim 180 Internship Placement Coordinator, Ms. Acosta-Mabrey (racosta@csufresno.edu) and/or Dr. Schweizer (haralds@csufresno.edu)

-STUDENTS INTERESTED IN INTERNSHIP WHO MEET THE PREREQUISITES SHOULD REGISTER FOR SPRING NOW.
+STUDENTS WHO MEET THE PREREQUISITES AND ARE INTERESTED IN THE INTERSESSION INTERNSHIP, SHOULD REGISTER NOW.
 Permission numbers are issued at as students submit the correctly formatted and named DPR as instructed further below.

 Students who previously received a NC grade for CRIM180, must explain the NC before they can receive a permission number.
 This includes listing the year/semester/section number enrolled in and the assigned faculty member.